 Moreover, the long run (5-year) effect of using different types of advice is also estimated.
 Results are shown in Tables 9 to 11.
-The results underscore statistically significant and positive long-run impact of strategic and both advice on both sales and employees.
-Particularly, firms that utilised both day-to-day and strategic advice experienced substantially larger increases in sales and employees, with approximately 100% and 50% respective increases compared to those that did not use any advice, at the end of the 5year period.
+The results underscore statistically significant and positive long-run impact of all three categories (day-to-day, strategic, both) of advice on both sales and employees.
+Particularly, firms that utilised both day-to-day and strategic advice experienced substantially larger increases in sales and employees, with approximately 100% and 50% respective increases compared to those that did not use any advice.

-While labour productivity maintains a positive trend and remains statistically significant for three years after the use of strategic or day-to-day advice, confirming a positive short- to mid-term impact of employing either type of advice, the situation becomes less clear for firms using both forms of advice.
+While labour productivity maintains a positive trend and remains statistically significant for three to four years after the use of strategic or day-to-day advice, confirming a positive short- to mid-term impact of employing either type of advice, the situation becomes less clear for firms using both forms of advice.
 Although there is a positive effect on labour productivity, it does not achieve statistical significance until the fifth year.
 This could be due to a substantial increase in employment which acts as a lag effect, which in turn decreases labour productivity.